armangal/SmartExecutor/README.md

 =========

 SmartExecutor is a light-weight thread execution framework.
-The goal of the framework is to provide easy controllable thread executions.
+The goal of the framework is to provide easy controllable threads executions.

+<h2>Motivation</h2>
+Developers tend to create countles Executors ("Wild Executors") or Threads/Timers ("Wild Threads") all over the application witout proper configurations and documentations.
+Later we find ourselfs reviewing thread dumps where thread names means nothing to us and their amount is not consistent.
+We want to distignue where logical features are executed in order to get better contorl over application, for example we have important (I) operations and non-important (NI), when we use one thread pool to execute those operations, delayes in execution of NI operations will cause I operations to be delayed us well and even rejected by the thread pool.

 <h2 name="features">Features</h2>
+- Configurable Thread Pools
+- Pre/Pos Execution Hooks
+-
 The framework is still under development, more documentation will be available soon.